cordphelps/cordphelps.github.io/index.md

 I decided to build an app just because.
 Actually, my inspiration was Michael Mahemoff's book, [Ajax Design Patterns](http://shop.oreilly.com/product/9780596101800.do), which I read on the way to consult on some enterprise IT 'cloud' service delivery issues.
 I had minor knowledge of the coding world; I admit I knew a few emacs commands, but I was, and am, uncomfortable with pointers.

-After a long, personal hackathon, I'll ship (soon? looking at you, app review team...) an iOS app, 'pasfrais', that exhibits weaknesses, but satisfies my design goals fairly well.
+After a long, personal hackathon, I shipped an iOS app, ['pasfrais'](https://itunes.apple.com/us/app/pasfrais/id925137274?ls=1&mt=8), that exhibits weaknesses, but satisfies my design goals fairly well.
 And, in retrospect, I noticed several things about the app development ecosystem and about myself.

 Open source software is a very cool concept, and, in my narrow, app development case, I realized that exposing the un-obfuscated, fully commented and wartified source could repesent a 'starter kit' for anyone wanted to build their own html5 app.
 So, I offer [pasfrais](https://github.com/pasfrais/gae) as a launchpad for your exploration into html5 front-end + back-end services.
 Undoubtedly, you will find bugs, inconsistency, and lack of professional standards; I'm not a coder and don't aspire to be one.
 (The code will be there before the app is released.)